Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

  Dynamic ``sys.path``
 **********************

-If your script modifies ``sys.path``, for example inserts directories with source code relative to it, Nuitka will not be able to see those.
+If your script modifies ``sys.path`` at runtime, for example, inserts directories with source code relative to it, **Nuitka** will not be able to see those.
 However, if you set the ``PYTHONPATH`` to the resulting value, it will be able to compile it and find the used modules from these paths as well.

 ****************************
  Manual Python File Loading
 ****************************

-A very frequent pattern with private code is that it scans plugin directories of some kind, and for example uses ``os.listdir``, then considers Python filenames, and then opens a file and does ``exec`` on them.
-This approach works for Python code, but for compiled code, you should use this much cleaner approach, that works for pure Python code and is a lot less vulnerable.
+A widespread pattern with private code is that it scans plugin directories of some kind, and for example, uses ``os.listdir``, then considers Python filenames, and then opens a file and does ``exec`` on them.

+This approach only works for Python source code, but for compiled code, you should use this much cleaner approach that works for pure Python code and is a lot less vulnerable.

 .. code:: python